On the Generalised Colouring Numbers of Graphs that Exclude a Fixed Minor: Introduction

-Lower bounds for the generalised colouring numbers for minor closed classes are given in~\cite{Grohe14}.
-In that paper it is shown that for every $k$ and every $r$ there is a graph $G_{k,r}$ of tree-width $k$ that satisfies $\col_r(G_{k,r})=k+1$ and $\wcol_r(G_{k,r})=\binom{r+k}{k}$.
-Graphs of tree-width~$k$ exclude~$K_{k+2}$ as a minor.
-This shows that our results for classes with excluded minors are optimal up to a factor $(t-1)\,(2r+1)$.
-Since graphs with three-width 2 are planar, this also shows that there exist planar graphs~$G$ with $\wcol_r(G)=\binom{r+2}{2}\in \Omof(r^2)$.
-Compare this to the upper bound $\wcol_r(G)\in\Oof(r^3)$ for planar graphs in Theorem~\ref{thm:gwcol}\,(b).
-It follows from Proposition~\ref{pro:coltwtd}\,(a) that a minor closed class of graphs has uniformly bounded colouring number if and only if it has bounded tree-width.
+\mbox{$\bullet$ \ \ }It follows from Proposition~\ref{pro:coltwtd}\,(a) that a minor closed class of graphs has uniformly bounded colouring number if and only if it has bounded tree-width.
 For classes with unbounded tree-width, such a uniform bound cannot be expected.
 By analysing the shape of admissible paths, it is possible to prove that the planar $r\times r$ grid $G_{r\times r}$ satisfies $\col_r(G_{r\times r})\in \Omof{(r)}$.
 This shows that for planar graphs~$G$, a best possible bound for $\col_r(G)$ will be linear in~$r$.

-It follows from \cite[Lemma 3.3]{zhu2009colouring} that for $3$-regular graphs of high girth the weak $r$-colouring numbers grow exponentially with $r$.
+\mbox{$\bullet$ \ \ }It follows from \cite[Lemma 3.3]{zhu2009colouring} that for $3$-regular graphs of high girth the weak \mbox{$r$-colouring} numbers grow exponentially with $r$.
 Hence the polynomial bound for $\wcol_r(G)$ in \Cref{thm:col} for classes with excluded minors cannot be extended to classes with bounded degree, or even to classes with excluded topological minors.

 The structure of this paper is as follows.
 In the next section we give necessary definitions, and prove the connections between the generalised colouring numbers and tree-width.
 In Section~\ref{sec:ipd} we introduce \emph{flat decompositions}, which is our main tool in proving our results, and give an upper bound for the minimum width of a flat decomposition of a graph excluding a complete minor.
-In Section~\ref{sec:main} we prove Theorem~\ref{thm:col}.
-Our proofs will rely on the notion of the \emph{elimination width} of a vertex-order $<_L$, and its connection to weak colouring, stated as Theorem~\ref{thm:tw}, which was proved in \cite{Grohe14}.
-In Section~\ref{sec:wcolplanar} we prove Theorem~\ref{thm:gwcol}, which has a detailed analysis of the generalised colouring numbers of planar graphs at its base.
+In Section~\ref{sec:wcolmain} we prove Theorem~\ref{thm:wcol} and in Section~\ref{sec:main} we prove Theorem~\ref{thm:col}.
+Our proofs will rely on the notion of the \emph{elimination-width} of a vertex-order $<_L$, and its connection to weak colouring, stated as Theorem~\ref{thm:tw}, which was proved in \cite{Grohe15}.
+In Section~\ref{sec:wcolplanar} we prove Theorems~\ref{thm:colg} and~\ref{thm:wcolg}, which have a detailed analysis of the generalised colouring numbers of planar graphs at their base.